yuqiii-wang/lidar_clustering/README.md

 1. #### Init Filtering by Map Features:

 This perception module aims to provide guidance on local path planning for navigation.
 Path planning first finishes with a global path and the planning is through a built map.
 Local path planning only cares about foreign/temporary objects so that existing scanned objects such as walls can be removed.
 Temporary objects are key concerns to this perception implementation.
-This consideration facilitates computation as well as provides accurate clustering results.
+This process facilitates computation as well as provides accurate clustering results.
+Given this consideration, vehicle's pose in global map transformation is required.

 Some concerns include computation efficiency and accurate addressing of point removal.